-Six Alumni of The Graduate Center are recipients of the 2021 ACLS Fellowship, awarded by the American Council of Learned Societies.
+Six Alumni of The Graduate Center are recipients of 2021 ACLS Fellowships, awarded by the American Council of Learned Societies.
 They are among the 60 fellows selected out of nearly 1300 applicants for these prestigious fellowships that support “outstanding scholarship in the humanities and humanistic social sciences with the potential to make significant contributions to knowledge within and across fields.”

 The awards range from $30,000 to $60,000 to support scholars for six to 12 months of leave devoted to full-time research and/or writing.
 Because of the disruptions caused by the COVID-19 pandemic and the obstacles many researchers have faced, especially those in the earlier stage of their careers, this year’s awards focused exclusively on early-career, non-tenured scholars.
 For the first time in the history of the program, half of the 2021 awardees do not hold tenure track positions.

 Joy Connolly, president of the ACLS and former interim president of The Graduate Center highlighted the originality of the scholarship represented by this year’s recipients.
 “ACLS is deeply proud to support emerging scholars of special promise,” she said, “and to advance important research representing perspectives on the human experience that have traditionally been marginalized.”
 She noted that more than 40% of this year’s ACLS fellows identify as scholars of color and a third as first-generation college students and added, “we are excited to continue our work in forging paths of opportunity and models of inclusive excellence in humanistic scholarship.”

 The American Council of Learned Societies (ACLS), which was established in 1919, is a nonprofit federation of 75 scholarly organizations.
 These fellowships are their longest-running program.